Martim Neto

 Martim Carvalho Neto (born 14 January 2003) is a Portuguese professional footballer who plays as a midfielder for La Liga club Elche.

 Career

 Neto made his professional debut for Benfica B on 21 March 2021 in the Liga Portugal 2.

 On 1 August 2023, Benfica sent Neto on a season-long loan to Primeira Liga side Gil Vicente.
 On 30 July 2025, after another loan spell at Rio Ave, he joined La Liga side Elche on a three-year contract.
+He scored his debut goal in La Liga in a 4–0 thrashing against Rayo Vallecano on 22 December.